loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 This has been reported in [Coolify issue #7040](https://github.com/coollabsio/coolify/issues/7040).
 The ticket confirms the problem:

-> "Since v432 or so, docker compose builds are no longer utilizing build cache... `COOLIFY_CONTAINER_NAME` changes on every run.
-Therefore nothing will ever get cached."
+> Since v432 or so, docker compose builds are no longer utilizing build cache... `COOLIFY_CONTAINER_NAME` changes on every run.
+Therefore nothing will ever get cached.

 Coolify had auto-updated, and my fast builds disappeared overnight.